openwdl/wdl/versions/development/SPEC.md

 ## Array[Pair[X,Y]] zip(Array[X], Array[Y])

-Given any two Object types, the `zip` function returns the dot product of those Object types in the form of a Pair object.
+Return the dot product of the two arrays.
+If the arrays have different length it is an error.

 ```
 Pair[Int, String] p = (0, "z")